 The PIQO Smart Mini Projector offers quite a bit.
 It is a 1080p image at up to 240″.
 It is a powerful travel projector with 200 lumens output in a body that is a tiny cube measuring about 2″ x 2″.
 It’s powered by Android and works with Apple Airplay.
 It can connect to nearly any device despite being tiny compared to our 5 of the best home theater projectors list.
 And, pair with the leading projector screen, and you have an instant theater.

-It has Hi-Fi speakers, a built-in battery for up to 5 hours of runtime, a quick charge feature that has you up and running in just 15 minutes for an hour of video.
-There’s keystone angle auto-correction and the touch screen on top of the device.
+It has Hi-Fi speakers, a built-in battery for up to 5 hours of runtime, and a quick charge feature that has you up and running in just 15 minutes for an hour of video.
+There’s a keystone angle auto-correction and the touch screen on top of the device.

 Also why not check out: